QuizKnock

-QuizKnock is a Japanese media group and YouTube channel focused on question-and-answer-style quizzes.
-It was founded by Takushi Izawa in October 2016.
-The channel has amassed over 2 million subscribers as of March 2025.
+QuizKnock is a Japanese intellectual media group and YouTube channel focused on question-and-answer-style quizzes.
+It was founded by Takushi Izawa in October 2016, who also serves as the editor-in-chief of their website.
+As of March 2026, the channel has amassed over 2.6 million subscribers.

+In March 2019, QuizKnock kabushiki-gaisha was founded by Izawa, serving as the company's CEO.
+It is a part of Baton KK's multi-channel network.
+The company is currently headquartered at Ōta, Tokyo, Japan.